nft-login/nft-login/README.md

 You must own a nft on https://devpavan04.github.io/cryptoboys-nft-marketplace/#/.

+## Example

+You can find an example, how to use the provider, for javascripts [express server](examples/expressjs/index.js).

 ## List of supported chains

 | Chain                          | Authorize URI           | Contract to use as Client ID               | Marketplace to get NFT                                     | Faucet                                                                                        |     |